Updated November 2nd, 2018.

 Reduced IT Costs for Data

 The main reason is that big data takes up so much storage on the server.
 By choosing to go with the cloud, companies can “devote 40 percent of their spending to new projects, compared to the 30 percent industry average” Computer World reports.
 In addition, having SaaS access for data also helps with saving money on upgrades, as well as in providing scalability for companies.
+Overall, the lifetime cost of ownership is lower than on-premise technology.

 Explore the problems the trucking industry is facing, future trends, and the best strategies and tools to optimize your business all with The Agile Fleet Playbook.